padrinobook/padrinobook/02-02-creation-of-models.md

 Whenever you modify your models, remember that you need to run migrations too.
 Because we added the associations manually, we also need to write the migrations.
 Luckily, Padrino helps us with this task a bit.
-We know that the job offer is linked to an user via the user's id.
+We know that the job offer is linked to a user via the user's id.
 This foreign key relationship results in adding an extra column `user_id` to the User.
 For this change, we can use the following command to create a migration: